pglen/pyedpro/README.md

         Centos 6 ..
 7 Ubuntu 14 ...
 16
         Msys, Msys2, Mingw, Raspberry PI ...

-  If you encounter blank screen after start, cairo is not installed.
-The terminal interface will complain, but if you start from the GUI, you can see the message in the log window.
-(Menu->Windows->Show_Log) To install cairo type 'sudo apt install cairo'.

-  I mainly run it in MSYS2, Ubuntu, Windows 10, and the Raspberry-Pi.
+  I mainly run it in MSYS2, Ubuntu, Fedora, Windows 10, and the Raspberry-Pi.
-It behaves consistently on all the tested platforms.
+It behaves consistently on all these platforms.
 If you want an editor that works the same way in all your workspaces, PyEdPro is the one.

-   PyEdPro.py has macro recording/play, search/replace, functional navigation,
+   PyEdPro.py has macro recording/play, search/replace, one click function navigation,
 comment/string spell check, auto backup, persistent undo/redo, auto complete, auto correct, syntax check, spell suggestion ... and a lot more.